 Paper money is no longer appealing to consumers.
 They like the speed, convenience, and benefits of scanning their smartphones or tapping their 3×2 inch plastic cards to acquire overpriced coffee or ripped apparel.
 How boring is it to hand over a $10 note to the cashier when you can collect points in exchange for marketing information?
 Unfortunately, shoppers have not considered the consequences.

 It is apparent that the typical consumer is indifferent to having every movement collected, monitored, and stored.
 Why else would millions of people voluntarily spend money on devices that spy on them?
 The state will tell you that abolishing cash is for your own good.
 Tech goliaths will send notifications that you can get 10% off your next purchase if you swipe with an app.
 The anointed will argue that enslavement really is freedom.
-If you’re wary of any of these things, then know that the only certainty in life, beyond death and taxes, is that cash is king.We value your comments!
-Please weigh in on our comment section below.
+If you’re wary of any of these things, then know that the only certainty in life, beyond death and taxes, is that cash is king.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com